ubco-db/helpme/docs/taskQuestions_Demos_Assignments_TaskProgress_help.md

 # Intro
-These features are a list of features that work together to allow users to have "checkable" questions (i.e. questions that can be "checked off" aka demos).
+These features (listed below) are a list of features that work together to allow users to have "checkable" questions (i.e. questions that can be "checked off" aka demos).

+The primary way for professors to define tasks (right now) is through the "queueConfig", which is just a json that profs can write.
+This also stores other queue-specific settings (see example json below), and should be used to store any new settings that are queue-specific.

 The `studentAssignmentProgress`, when combined with the `queueConfig`, allows the student's progress to be displayed on the frontend.

-## Terminology
+## Features + Terminology/Definitions
 - `StudentTaskProgress` - The progress of all assignments in a course for a student.
 It looks like this:
 ```json
 {